hmcts/darts-gateway/README.md

   the number of concurrent calls to any given dependency
 * [Request caching](https://github.com/Netflix/Hystrix/wiki/How-it-Works#request-caching), allowing
   different code paths to execute Hystrix Commands without worrying about duplicating work

+### Troubleshooting

+If the tests fail for  relating to a redis connection failure then please manually close down the running redis instance through task manager

 ## License